-If you are too ill to come into work you should personally inform your manager of this fact by 7:30am on your first day of absence.
-When you phone in sick you must make every effort to speak to your manager directly.
+If you are too ill to come into work you should personally inform your manager of this fact by 8.00am on your first day of absence.
+When you phone in sick you must make every effort to speak to the person(s) named above.
 Do not simply leave a message with a colleague or send an email or text.
-If you need to leave a message for your manager then they may contact you during the day to discuss your absence with you.
+If you need to leave a message, then they may contact you during the day to discuss your absence with you.

-It is important that you keep in touch with your manager about the likely length of your absence so that appropriate arrangements can be made for cover and you should phone in sick on every day of your absence unless either you have previously informed your manager that you will be off sick for a particular period of time or your absence is certified by a GP 'Fit Note' (Form Med 3).
+It is important that you keep in touch with the Company about the likely length of your absence so that appropriate arrangements can be made for cover and you should phone in sick on every day of your absence unless either you have previously informed the Company that you will be off sick for a particular period of time or your absence is certified by a GP (Form Med 3).